LuxIsACatGirl/Niko-Archipelago/worlds/hcniko/docs/en_Here Comes Niko!.md

 Areas can only be accessed by finding the corresponding ticket.
 For example, you need to find the `Turbine Town Ticket` item to access Turbine Town

-The goal is to either reach Pepper's interview and get hired or get the Employee Of The Month! achievement.
+The goal is to either reach **Pepper's Interview** and get hired or get the **Employee Of The Month!** achievement.
 The coin amount required to buy at the Kiosk is randomized

 ## Changes from the vanilla game